OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 With this setup in place, we can execute a simulation as follows:

 1. Compute a reference price for each asset under simulation.
 This price can be the mid-point of the spread in the first snapshot on our simulated day.
 When no orders are present on a side, we'll price new orders at an offset from the reference price.
-2. Run the simulator for a preset *warmup* period in which random orders \(but no trades\) are generated and inserted into the appropriate order book.
+2. Run the simulator for a preset *warm-up* period in which random orders \(but no trades\) are generated and inserted into the appropriate order book.
 3. Start the event simulator.
 The strategy under test will execute as needed, although market data will only change once every five minutes as described above.
 Order and trade events will arrive as determined by the appropriate generators.
 4. Continue to run the simulation until the configured end time is reached.
 5. Report results.